 This increased control allows you to focus on specific methods of teaching or the subjects your child is weak in.
 Online homeschooling lessons allow you to pick and choose what you wish to teach your child, thereby incorporating them into a larger teaching scheme.
 You can also fix the duration of their study to give core attention to areas in which they are weak.

 In short, the lessons you provide your child are tailor-made according to your vision and your knowledge of their personality.

 5. Saves time

-Homeschooling saves the time you would normally have to spend every morning in getting your child ready and dropping them off at school.
-You can better invest that time in online homeschooling for your child, where they can be helped by pre-planned, self-guided lessons that allow them to learn independently.
-In the long run, it can be far more efficient to opt for this kind of learning.
+Homeschooling is a noticeably more efficient way of schooling.
+There is far less time wasted on mundane routines, like assemblies and drive time etc. This means that you can better invest that time in actual learning and teaching for your child, where they can be helped by pre-planned, self-guided lessons that allow them to learn independently.
+In the long run, your daily routine can be far better optimised with this kind of learning.

 6. Parent-child bonding

 The parent-child bond can be strengthened through homeschooling.
 Since the child’s primary teachers are their parents, they get to spend quality family time with the people who care most about them.

 Even in online homeschooling, parents will spend time helping their children with the online tutoring they receive, and this creates personal bonds that are positively nurtured through education.